OJOE23/Battles-of-Shacheng-city/index.md

 If you have any questions, please contact us at the email address below and we will answer you as soon as possible.

-Support email ：Heroeliminationadventure@yeah.net
+Support email ：FireDragonCityTok@yeah.net

 ## About

-**Hero's elimination adventure**
+**Fire Dragon City Tok**

-Hot Passion King Guard Start here and try this simple game.
+Fire Dragon City Tok Start here and try this simple game.

 Gameplay: Find the same characters and click on them to complete a elimination.
 Eliminate all the same characters in the game and pass the level.